OysheeRoy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have completed my Master in Computer Science from Dalhousie Univeristy.
+I have completed my Master in Computer Science from Dalhousie University.
 My area of specialization is Human Computer Interaction.

-I have also worked as a Student Data Analyst at Dalhousie Unviersity.
+I have also worked as a Student Data Analyst at Dalhousie University.
 I have a 3.5 years of experience of working as a Senior Systems Engineer at Infosys Limited.